RainRat/gpt-virus-scanner/readme.md

 - Install Python
 - Add tensorflow, tkinter, openai, numpy packages to Python
 - Get an OpenAI API key, put it in a file called apikey.txt
   - When you get your API key, check OpenAI's policy on data retention for yourself.
-I never see the contents of your files unless you send them, but any files you send to OpenAI are associated with your account.
+I never see the contents of your files unless you send them an alternate way, but any files you send to OpenAI through your API key are associated with your account.

 ## Usage